 This is a teapot and a cup from the 'MAHONKI' series produced by Arabia in Finland.
-It was designed by designer Ulla Procopé during the 1960's and 1970's.
+It was designed by designer Ulla Procopé during the 1960's.
 Mahonki means mahogany in Finnish and refers to the shade of the glaze.

 Note: The cup comes from a different batch of production and has a slightly more green shade, but they are still really great together.
 The cup has a NV stamp in the clay on the bottom which refers to the model - it originally came with an Arabia sticker, but that is gone by now.